vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab6-Implement_LUIS/02-Implement_LUIS.md

 ![Add Facet Entity](../images//SearchPicsIntentAfter.png)

->**Note** This workshop does not include Azure search, however, this functionality has been left in for the sake of demonstration.
+>**Note** This workshop does not include Azure Cognitive Search, however, this functionality has been left in for the sake of demonstration.

 1. Click **Intents** in the left sidebar and add two more intents:

 + Name one intent **"SharePic"**.
 This might be identified by utterances like: